FABRIC EXPANSION JOINTS

 For example, fire-proof expansion joints – in walls and ceiling passages that meet the requirements of fire safety – can withstand the flames at least 90 minutes (in accordance with DIN 4102).
 This maximum level of reliability can only be ensured by a high quality production process of the applied materials according to their specific characteristics.

 Furthermore, DEKOMTE have the required certificates for radiation resistant materials in the nuclear power sector.
 The strict safety instructions in the nuclear power sector also apply to expansion joints.

-Innoway fabric expansion joints can be used for compensation of axial, angular and lateral expansion movements in pipes.
+Innoway offers Dekomte Fabric Expansion Joints which can be used for compensation of axial, angular and lateral expansion movements in pipes.
 Additional allowable movements are also admissible due to the high flexibility of the fabric and the complex shape of the fabric expansion joints.
 The large reaction and adjusting forces that are usual for metallic expansion joints can also be neglected in the planning, with minimal duct impact being resulted from fabric solutions.
 In case of large lateral movements there is the advantage against metallic expansion joints that the compensation performance can be accomplished in a much more compact design.
 For systems with vibration and oscillation movements special designs are available.

 Geometry of fabric expansion joints